(Last updated on August 5, 2024.)

 Part Setting Dialog (Basic)

-Part Setting Dialog (Detail: swithed by More button)
+Part Setting Dialog (Detail: swicthed by More button)

-To change values of a part, you select a part by clicking one in Part List on the left side.
-The values of the selected part are shown in fields on the right hand side.
+To change the values of a part, you select a part by clicking one in Part List on the left side.
+The values of the selected part are shown in fields on the right-hand side.

 Default Part Name and Part Abbreviation Name are copied from the imported MusicXML file.
 You can edit them.
 See Measure Number and Part Name.